 Getting creative with experiential awards can make them even more memorable.
 Think outside the box with such prizes as:

 One of the most memorable teamwork awards is art.
 You can allow your team to select artwork for their office space.
 While the selection experience is a team-building process, the result on the wall is a continuous reminder of appreciation.

-Being creative about employee recognition can improve the quality of your program and make your team feel more appreciated.
+Embracing the fun that comes with these creative ideas for employee recognition can improve the quality of your program and make your team feel more appreciated.
 While structure is the key to employee appreciation efforts, creativity adds fun to the process.

 Using employee recognition software, you can combine creativity with a strict recognition format.
 It allows you to integrate individuality while maintaining a consistent structure.

 Bucketlist's Reward and Retention Software can help you implement a successful employee recognition program with creative undertones.
 For more information, please request a free demo at any convenient time.